immersive-web/webvrrocks/browsers/chromium.md

 ## Notes

 * There is no installer for experimental builds of Chromium.
 Once unarchived, launched `chrome.exe` directly from the `chrome-bin` folder.
-* How to report issues
+* How to report issues.